HCodeKeeper/ai-moderated-blog/README.md

 1. Clone the repository
 2. Ensure that docker and docker compose are installed
 3. Run `docker-compose -f local.yml up` in the root directory
+4. Run `docker-compose -f tests.yml up` in the root directory to run tests

 ## Usage
 Visit `http://localhost:8000/api/docs` to view the API documentation

 Most resources (like POST/PUT/DELETE) are protected and require authentication.
 To authenticate, use /auth/login, copy the access token and insert in Authorize

 Admin is created by default if using docker.
-It's credentials are: admin@gmail.com, 1234
+It's credentials are: ```admin@gmail.com, 1234```

 PUT / DELETE requests require the user to be either an admin or the author of the protected subject

-Analytics can be run only by an admin, thus login as an admin
+Analytics can be run only by an admin, thus login as an admin is required

-**Note**: The project can be slow at startup due to recently added summarization models.